nmcbrown67/sedaro-fork/README.md

 ### Tips

 - You may wish to search for `NOTE:` in the code to get situated.
+- The Python and React code will auto-reload when edited, but Rust changes require manual rebuilds.
-- It's possible to work on parts of this repo outside of the docker containers for more rapid development
+- It's possible to work on parts of this repo outside of the docker containers for more rapid development.

 ## Submission